-Stalin, as both head of the People's Commissariat of Nationalities and then of the whole Soviet Union, designed the borders of the ethnic republics and autonomous areas not to give each nationality its homeland but instead to reward and punish groups at his will.
+Stalin, and other members of the People's Commissariat of Nationalities. drew and redrew national boundaries in the 1920s and 1930s in an effort to reward, punish, and playoff subjects in the Caucasus.
+Later on as head of the Soviet Union Stalin engaged in population transfers of various ethnic Muslim groups in both the northern and southern Caucasus.
 During his reign there were many harvests of ethnic blood through expulsions and mass killings.
 His death saw a curbing of ethnic killings; however, the collapse of the Soviet Union saw the incubated seeds of Stalin's ethnic violence emerge once more.

 Before the fall of the Soviet Union, Georgia was comprised of Georgia-proper, the ethnic autonomous republic of Abkhaiza (for Abkhaz) and the autonomous oblast of South Ossetia (for Ossetians).
 The last Georgian Soviet leader and first Preisdent of Georgia, Zviad Gamsakhurdia, demanded a "Georgia for the Georgians" while pushing laws to strip ethnic minorities of their special regions.
 War broke out between Georgians against the Ossetians and Abkhaz who received military support from Russia.
 The conflict is currently frozen, the last spat was the 2008 Russia-Georgia War, which ended in another Georgian defeat and limited international recognition of de facto independent South Ossetia and Abkhazia.

+When the Soviet Union was collapsing the first region to revolt against Stalin's map was the Armenian enclave of Nagorno-Karabakh in Azerbaijan.
 As written about before in the Other Occupations piece, ethnic Armenians and Azeris went to war over an ethnic Armenian autonomous region in Azeribaijan.
-The war ended with Armenia occupying the western section of eastern Azerbaijan and the autonomous region now a de facto independent republic.
+Today the exclave is de facto independent and owns some previously ethnic Azeri lands

 Republic of North Ossetia and Republic of Ingushetia, Russia